MughlaiMan/Power-Usage-Simulator/README.md

 The menu will keep popping up until you start the simulation, which then starts the simulation.

-Some output after the simulation is done will be printed to the console, and there will be some output to the txt file you named output which you can open and check.
+Some output after the simulation is done will be printed to the console, and there will be some output to the a txt file named output which can be found in the project folder.

 The output on the console and in the file should be easy to understand.